3246251196/adtools_testing/README.md

 - FAIL    (there was a difference in content),
 - ERROR (the inspection executable, whose source code is in this repository, unexpectedly failed).

-### Ideal scenario
-It should be as easy is the following steps:
-- ./adt -b
-- ./adt -t
-- copy the adt_tests.lha to the AmigaOne machine
-- lha x adt_tests.lha
-- execute run_all_script, OR,
-- cd into the specific test case variant of interest and invoke "execute run_*.script", OR,
-- run the executable directly, yourself (you may need to make clib4.library available to the LIBS: assign manually if you run it yourself versus using the user.script)
-- ./adt -c will then clean out the tests directory, recursively

 ## Prefixes
 ### Example of testing multiple compilers